luancolombo/projeto-golf-desk/README.md

 - Full CRUD for Rental Items.
 - Full CRUD for Rental Transactions.
 - Full CRUD for Payments.
+- Full CRUD and automatic issuing for Receipts.
+- Full CRUD and automatic issuing for Check-in Tickets.
 - REST API with endpoints separated by resource.
 - DTOs for input and output data.
 - HATEOAS links in API responses.